kallmetony/Account-Service/README.md

 # Account Service

-API for company to handle employees, their authorities and payrolls.
+REST service for company to handle employees' salaries and authorities.

+### Info
-All regitred emails must end with @acme.com
+All regitred emails must end with @acme.com, this can be changed in
+User entity at field email
 Service also has breached passwords table in the database.
 ## Tech Stack

 **Spring Boot**